FeaSiBle-13/DCP-analysis/README.md

 ### saddlepoint_assignment
 After a run with saddlepoint_calculation.py the saddlepoints are compared which eachother and are summarized in groups of same saddlepoints.
-A DCP-analysis_method.csv file is generated, in which the saddlepoints are summarized with information about the frequency, the potentialbarrier, order and the trajectories according to the group.
-Additionally the runtime for the saddlepoint_calculation run is given.
+A DCP-analysis_method.csv file is generated, in which the saddlepoints are summarized with information about the **frequency**, the **potentialbarrier**, **order** and the **trajectories** according to the group.
+Additionally the **runtime** for the saddlepoint_calculation run is given.

 ### saddlepoint_categorization
 An assignment_graph.in file is required.
 It needs to contain a line with 'category:' followed by the barriers which should be shown as bars in the bar diagram.
 As seperator a space is used.
 A line with 'label:' is required where the categories are named.
 If several categories are accorded to one bar (so the same label) just label the categories in line label with the same name.